KamenYaiba/programmingJam5/README.md

 ## Programming Jam 5.0 Solutions
-This repository contains my solutions problems from Programming Jam 5.0 competition held at PSU in 2019.
+This repository contains my solutions to problems from Programming Jam 5.0 competition held at PSU in 2019.

 # Approach
 The competition allowed solutions in **C++** and **Java** (later editions allowed **Python** instead of **C++**) but I opted to write the solutions here in **C**.